Building Real-Time Ethereum Event Notifications with BLAZED.sh

 Configuration: Defining What Events to Monitor

-file that defines exactly which events you want to monitor and where to send notifications:
+The power of this webhook service lies in its configuration flexibility.
+Create a config.json file that defines exactly which events you want to monitor and where to send notifications:

 {